 The observation?
 Interest rates are as much a variable as Toronto real estate prices when it comes to housing affordability – both then, and now.

 As I write this, I feel the need to note that historically – except for the better part of the last 20 years – the Toronto real estate market has been cyclical, often in 7 to 10 year oscillations of ups and downs.
 Rising unemployment, an energy crisis, and twin peaks of inflation slammed real estate in the 70s, while high interest rates in the 80s dampened values.
-In the late 80s and early 90s the Toronto real estate market crashed due to both an over-speculation of condominiums and house price fatigue, when values shot up so fast and high that first time buyers collectively walked away from the market.
+In the late 80s and early 90s, the Toronto real estate market crashed due to both an over-speculation of condominiums and house price fatigue, when values shot up so fast and high that first-time buyers collectively walked away from the market.
 From 1989 through the early 90s prices plummeted as much as 30% in value!

 As a realtor who started his career the day the market crashed in 1989, I speak from experience when I say Buyers need to exercise caution.
 After all, it’s easy to turn a blind eye to history when, for the past two decades, the Toronto real estate market has consistently increased in size and value (with the exception of 2008 when Toronto values flat-lined when the rest of the globe went through its Sub-Prime mortgage crisis).
 Having helped buyers and sellers navigate the market through its 3 year decline from 1989 to 1993 and then slowly recovered (which, may I say, entailed a completely different sets of negotiating skills), I admit I can be risk-adverse.
 But isn’t having a realtor who demonstrates prudence a good thing?
 Here is a post from 2009 that offers a cautionary approach to real estate –> From Boom to Balance in the City of Toronto.

-Although several of the banks have actually reduced their prime lending rate, making current borrowing even less expensive (here's “Canada's Big Banks Cut Prime Rate After BOC Move“), it still behoves homeowners to consider various scenarios, because of the variability both in interest rates and in property values – in both directions.
+Although several of the banks have actually reduced their prime lending rate, making current borrowing even less expensive (here‘s “Canada’s Big Banks Cut Prime Rate After BOC Move“), it still behooves homeowners to consider various scenarios, because of the variability of both interest rates and property values – in both directions.
 What is threatened by an increase in interest rates?
-The structural integrity of that good ol' property ladder.
+The structural integrity of that good ol’ property ladder.
 We wonder “What if house prices and interest rates begin to rise together, to the point that the real estate values spike out of reach for the local market majority trying to gain entry?”
 In one scenario, those hoping to move up into larger housing will have to stay put because of a lack of Buyers for their places, driving a wedge into the natural ebb and flow of the market which could stagnate the market or freeze values.
-Alternatively, a simultaneous hike in rates and price could strain the ability for existing homeowners to refinance their debt, forcing them to abandon their property.
+Alternatively, a simultaneous hike in rates and prices could strain the ability of existing homeowners to refinance their debt, forcing them to abandon their property.
 Worse, a potential over-supply of product (like those ubiquitous point tower condominiums nearing completion) finding fewer Buyers could trigger larger decreases in values, pushing more homeowners or investors into negative equity positions.
 Either of these situations could happen – and in some cases already are from our experience in the real estate trenches – if Bank of Canada interest rates becomes untethered as we navigate global markets.

 So, take heart.
 While it may feel hopeless in the heat of the market (consider reading April’s Dear Urbaneer: Why Is The Toronto Real Estate Market So Hot?), allow yourself to be encouraged by prior house hunting generations.
 Ask any mortgage holder in the 80s and they’ll tell you: those were crazy times (and not just because of the shoulder pads!).
 Those that weathered it and employed a prudent, long-term ‘buy and hold’ strategy are reaping the rewards today.